zer0Kerbal/KerbalsofAllTrades/readme.md

 # Multi Role Kerbals (MRK)

-This addon will let your kerbals have many more skills than typically given Adds four new kerbal types.
+This addon will let your kerbals have many more skills than typically given and adds four new kerbal types.
 Each one is a different merging of skills and abilities.

 * Scientist / Pilot
 * Engineer / Pilot